rmuit/copernica-api/README.md

 working with simple array data...
 I'll gladly reconsider adding my code into the copernica-api-php project and retiring this one.

+### Contributing

+If you submit a PR and it's small - tell me explicitly if you don't want me to rebase it / want to keep using you own repository as-is.
+(If a project is slow moving and the PR changes are not too big, I tend to want to 'merge --rebase' PR's if I can't fast-forward them, to keep the git history uncomplicated for both me and yourself.
+But that does mean you're forced to change the commit history on your side while you upgrade to my 'merged' upstream version.)

+Adding tests to your changes is encouraged, but possibly not required; we'll see about that on a case by case basis.
+(Unit test coverage isn't complete anyway.)

 ## Authors

 * The Copernica team
 * Roderik Muit - [Wyz](https://wyz.biz/)

+## Acknowledgments

+* Partly sponsored by [Yellowgrape](http://www.yellowgrape.nl/), E-commerce
+  specialists.
+(Original code was commissioned by them as a closed project;
+  polishing/documenting/republishing the code was done in my own unpaid time.)

 ## License